fusepoolP3/p3-bing-translate-transformer/README.md

 To invoke the transformer with text to translate use

-    $ curl -X POST -d "Sia a nord che a est la Toscana  circondata dagli Appenninima il territorio  prevalentemente collinare." "http://localhost:7100/?from=it&to=en"
+    $ curl -X POST --data-binary "Sia a nord che a est la Toscana  circondata dagli Appenninima il territorio  prevalentemente collinare." "http://localhost:7100/?from=it&to=en"
     To the North and East the Tuscany surrounded by the Apennines but mostly hilly territory.

-###How to get Client ID and Client Secret
+## How to get Client ID and Client Secret

 To gain access to Microsoft Translator API, you need to do the following steps:
  1. Register for an account on Windows Azure Marketplace.